EBITDA Margin

 Chart

 EBITDA is an acronym for Earnings Before Interest, Taxes, Depreciation, and Amortization.
-Companies calculate EBITDA to know how much net income is generated after operating expenses, but before non-operating expenses.
+Companies calculate EBITDA to know how much net income is generated after operating expenses, but before non-operating expenses and non-cash charges.
 EBITDA Margin is derived from EBITDA, and calculates EBITDA as a percentage of total revenue.
-This ratio describes profitability and operating expense management.
+This ratio describes operational profitability and operating expense management.

 Investors and analysts must be careful when tracking EBITDA Margin because it tends to be higher than other financial ratios and can hide financial problems by making a company seem more profitable than it really is.
+It excludes capital expenditures and working capital needs, which are real cash requirements for most businesses.
 Knowing your EBITDA margin allows you to understand your operating leverage as well.

 Recommended resources related to EBITDA Margin